-Phi Zeta, the international honor society of veterinary medicine, recently presented two awards to authors of research manuscripts.
-Each award consists of a plaque and $1,000.
+Phi Zeta, the international honor society of veterinary medicine, recently presented awards to authors of two research manuscripts among submissions from the Phi Zeta chapters at 30 U.S. and two Caribbean veterinary colleges.
+Established in 1978, the awards consist of a plaque and a $1,000 check.